RobertFischer/check1.js/README.md

-  key, // string name of the location where we will cache the result (prepended with "Check1\t") src, // string url of JS file to load if we need to check (may be `null` if you don't want to load anything) resultCheck, // the no-argument function that performs the result check, run after the JS file is loaded resultCallback // the one-argument function passed the result of the check, whether or not is was performed on this page load
+  key, // string name of the location where we will cache the result (prepended with "Check1\t") src, // string url of JS file to load if we need to check (may be `null` if you don't want to load anything) resultCheck, // the no-argument function that performs the result check, run after the JS file is loaded resultCallback // the optional one-argument function passed the result of the check, whether or not is was performed on this page load
 )
 ```